 The third and final installment of Rocksteady’s Batman has its ups and downs but is ultimately a solid game.
 I’m not counting Origins in this because its kind of part of the series, it was developed by a different studio.
-So Rocksteady made 3 of them and therefor its the Rocksteady trilogy.
+So Rocksteady made 3 of them and therefore its the Rocksteady trilogy.

 I can’t say that I was a huge fan of the series going into this game because I played Arkham Asylum and City for the first time last year and I thought they were pretty average games.
-At the time, they probably were mind blowing games but in the year 2016, there really isn’t anything special about those games.
+At the time, they probably were mind-blowing games but in the year 2016, there really isn’t anything special about those games.
 The games are just a little outdated.

 Anyways, regarding this particular game.
 My expectations were mixed going into this game.
 I hoped it would be a good game but I certainly didn’t expect it to be anything great.
 There are moments and things about this game that I really liked but then there are things about this game that I just can’t get behind.